sharafjul/CIND-820-Project/README.md

-The study is divided into the following steps:
+-The study is divided into the following steps:

 Data wrangling & Data cleansing, aimed at merging the tables,remove missing values, and ricombine data in more informating tables